lepei/lepei.github.io/aura-kingdom/achievements/conversations/tanglevine-cascades/index.md

 9. [Keen Observer](https://youtu.be/V6g6AKGw6d8)
 10. [One Man's Trash...](https://youtu.be/YMUOe3GddPk)

-After completing all above Achievements, you will gain **Desolate Valley Expert**, and a title "Valley Girl".
+After completing all above Achievements, you will gain **Tanglevine Eavesdropper**, and a title "Tanglevine Eavesdropper".